spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/security.md

 ### Resolving the error

 To resolve the error:
-1. Upgrade the package till the version where the issue was fixed.
+1. Upgrade the package to a version where the vulnerability issue is fixed.